contrailnfx/contrail-virtual-fabric/README.md

 iptables -t nat -A POSTROUTING -o <nic> -j SNAT --to <address>
 ```
 `nic` is the interface having external connectivity. `address` is the address on `nic`.

+## 2.9 Hugepage

+Hugepage is required by vMX PFE.
+Transparent hugepage will be used by libvirt if there is no 2M or 1G hugepage pool created.

 # 3 vMX